mohamed-kabba/homelab-docs/README.md

 either platform, and it shows where each is genuinely stronger.
 Hardware compatibility on the second-hand market was the real driver; licensing was secondary.

-**Why FortiGate.** I hold Fortinet NSE 1–4 and have worked with FortiGate professionally.
+**Why FortiGate.** I hold Fortinet NSE 1-4 and have worked with FortiGate professionally.
 Owning the physical device means configuration practice on real hardware rather than a simulator, which matters for the certification path.

 **Why Tailscale over the FortiGate's VPN.** Cost and flexibility.
-I have configured IPsec tunnels in production, so this is not avoidance of the harder option — but licensing costs are real on a €500 budget, and Tailscale traverses an upstream router I do not administer without requiring anything of it.
+I have configured IPsec tunnels in production, so this is not avoidance of the harder option, but licensing costs are real on a €500 budget, and Tailscale traverses an upstream router I do not administer without requiring anything of it.
 It also means no publicly reachable VPN endpoint at all.